Kalandor01/ConsoleUI/README.md

-# SaveFileManager_CSharp
+# ConsoleUI
-File encoding and console UI tools.
+Tools to create a UI on the console.